Cryptococcus gattii: Epidemiology

 C. gattii infections were initially thought to be restricted to tropical and subtropical regions.
 C. gattii is the predominant cause of cryptococcosis in sub-Saharan Africa.
 The highest incidences of C. gattii infections occur in Papua New Guinea and Northern Australia.
 However cases have been reported in various other regions including Brazil, India and the Pacific Northwest of North America.
+The spread of this fungus is hypothesized to be linked to climate change.

-In the United States, C. gattii serotype B, subtype VGIIa, is largely responsible for clinical cases.
+In the North America, there are now two strains of this fungus in the northwestern part of the region, affecting many terrestrial animals.
+C. gattii serotype B, subtype VGIIa, is largely responsible for clinical cases.
 The VGIIa subtype was responsible for the outbreaks in Canada; it then appeared in the U.S. Pacific Northwest.

 According to a CDC summary, from 2004 to 2010, 60 cases were identified in the U.S.: 43 in Oregon, 15 in Washington, and one each in Idaho and California.
 Slightly more than half of these cases were immunocompromised; 92% of all isolates were of the VGIIa subtype.
 In 2007, the first case in North Carolina was reported, subtype VGI, which is identical to the isolates found in Australia and California.

 The multiple clonal clusters in the Pacific Northwest likely arose independently of each other as a result of sexual reproduction occurring within the highly sexual VGII population.
 VGII C. gattii have probably undergone either bisexual or unisexual reproduction in multiple different locales, thus giving rise to novel virulent phenotypes.